GP-Stanley/tech264-cloud-linux/intro-to-azure/README.md

 ---
 ## Ways to Access Azure
+No matter how you access Azure, what you're using behind it is the ARM API (Azure Resource manager).
+They all talk to one API.

 You can access Azure in multiple ways:
 1. `Azure Portal`: A web-based, graphical user interface that allows you to *manage your Azure resources*.
    * It provides a comprehensive dashboard where you can create, configure, and monitor services.